SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ```

-Note that this method works without inheritance since the class `ObjObject` does not
+Note that this method works without inheritance since the class `ObjObject` does not exist yet.
-exist yet.

-The primitive `defineAllocateMethodIn: anObjClass` defines in anObjClass passed as argument the objMethod `allocate`. `allocate` takes only one argument: the class for which a new instance is created as shown below:
+The primitive `defineAllocateMethodIn: anObjClass` defines in anObjClass passed as argument the objMethod `allocate`.
+This `allocate` method takes only one argument: the class for which a new instance is created as shown below:

 ```
 defineAllocateMethodIn: class